-When we think about contouring, we all think about Kim K. Back in the early 2000s, Kim basically invented contouring.
-The clearly defined cheekbones using a cheap bronzer, the under-eye concealer that is four shades too light.
-What a time it was.
+When we think about contouring, we all think of Kim K. Back in the early 2000s, it seemed like Kim invented contouring.
+The clearly defined cheekbones using a cheap bronzer, the under-eye concealer that was four shades too light… what a time it was.

-Then contouring became really big on the drag scene.
-For years the only place you could find contouring was on drag queens.
+Contouring later became huge in the drag scene.
+For years, the only place you could find contouring (besides on a Hollywood soundstage) was on drag queens.

 Here’s how to do it.